AndrewJohnson-1/ActiveDirectoryLab/README.md

 # Active Directory Domain Services Lab — Azure Homelab

-This project deploys and configures a Windows Server domain controller in Microsoft Azure to simulate an on-premises Active Directory environment — the exact technology most mid-size and large companies use to manage employee logins, and the single most common thing a help desk technician touches.
+This project builds a Windows Server domain controller in Azure to simulate a real company's Active Directory setup — the technology most mid-size and large companies run their employee logins on, and the thing a help desk technician touches more than anything else.

 ## Overview

-Two virtual machines were built on the same virtual network: **DC01**, promoted to a domain controller establishing a new Active Directory forest (`corp.andrewlab.local`), and **CL01**, a domain-joined Windows 11 machine representing a regular employee's computer.
-Beyond the base domain join, the environment was built out with organizational units, a dedicated admin account, several sample employee accounts, and a security group — turning an empty lab into something that behaves like a real company directory.
+Two VMs on the same network: **DC01**, promoted to a domain controller running a new forest, `corp.andrewlab.local`, and **CL01**, a Windows 11 machine joined to that domain the way a regular employee's computer would be.
+Past the basic join, the directory got organizational units, a dedicated admin account, a handful of sample employee accounts, and a security group — the stuff that separates an empty lab from something that looks like an actual company directory.

 ## Environment